Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 However, insurance providers may not cover all contraception options and brands, especially if they are newer.

-“Overall, insurers needed to provide at least one method in a specific class of methods,” said Kari White, an associate professor of sociology and social work at the University of Texas at Austin and the lead investigator of the Texas Policy Evaluation Project, which is a collaborative group of researchers who study the impact of contraception and abortion policy in the state.
+“Overall, insurers needed to provide at least one method in a specific class of methods,” said Kari White, an associate professor of sociology and social work at the University of Texas at Austin and the lead investigator of the Texas Policy Evaluation Project, a research group that studies the impact of contraception and abortion policy in the state.

-Insurance providers are also not required to cover abortion-inducing medications or vasectomies for men.
+Insurance providers are not required to cover abortion-inducing medications or vasectomies for men.

 Religious institutions like churches are exempt from the requirement to provide employees with insurance coverage for contraception and family planning counseling, but you may still be able to access free services if your insurance plan is sponsored or arranged by a religious nonprofit such as a hospital or higher education institution.
 Private companies in which five or fewer people own more than half of the company can also object to covering contraception if it conflicts with the owners’ religious beliefs under a 2014 Supreme Court ruling in favor of retailer Hobby Lobby.